Comparison of SAT-based and ASP-based Algorithms for Inconsistency Measurement: Preliminaries

-The forgetting-based inconsistency measure $\iforget$ as defined by \citet{besnard2016forget} utilizes a special operation on knowledge bases (forgetting) to measure the severeness of inconsistency.
-The intuition for this measure is that the more effort needed to restore consistency for some inconsistent knowledge base $\kb \in \allkbs$, the more severe the inconsistency of $\kb$.
-Thus, the idea behind this measure is similar to the one behind the contension inconsistency measure.
-However, while the contension measure refers to the atoms in the signature of a knowledge base, the forgetting-based measure refers to individual atom occurrences in a knowledge base.
+The forgetting-based inconsistency measure $\iforget$ as defined by Besnard \citeyear{besnard2016forget} utilizes a special operation on knowledge bases (\textit{forgetting}) to measure the level of inconsistency.
+The idea behind this measure is similar to the one behind the contension inconsistency measure.
+However, while the contension measure refers to the atoms in the signature of a knowledge base, the forgetting-based measure refers to individual atom occurrences.
 An atom occurrence can be ``forgotten'' by replacing it with $\top$ or $\bot$.
+We denote the replacement of the $l$-th occurrence of atom $\varAt$ in formula $\varSub$ by $\top$ as $\varSub \mid \varAt^l \forgetting \top$ (analogously with $\bot$ instead of $\top$).
 Formally, the forgetting operation is defined as follows.